See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 Wheel wash systems installed at each site ensure that truck tyres are clean before leaving.

-Options for the beneficial reuse of spoil will be explored where possible.
+Options to reuse the spoil are explored where possible.

 Construction of the open motorway between two sections of tunnels allows for connectivity to key east and west destinations such as Adelaide CBD, Adelaide Airport, Anzac Highway and other main connector roads.